-Craig Ramey, PhD
+Craig Ramey, Ph.D.

-Professor, Pediatrics, Virginia Tech Carilion School of Medicine
+Research Professor of Pediatrics, Virginia Tech Carilion School of Medicine

 Education and Training

 - West Virginia University: PhD, Life Span Developmental Psychology

 - University of California Berkeley: Postdoctoral fellowship, Human Development

 - University of Southern California: Research Fellow, Aging and Development